 Plum Bud Gall Mites

-1. If a resident has PBGM, cut it out, put in a plastic bag or cover with a tarp, and solarize before opening the bag or uncovering and putting the greenwaste in their city collection bin.
+1. If a resident has PBGM, cut it out, put it in a plastic bag or cover it with a tarp, and solarize it before opening the bag or uncovering and putting the green waste in their city collection bin.
 Solarization recommendations for the invasive shothole borer can be used.

-2. As far as treatments go, it requires constant monitoring of trees.
+2. As far as treatments go, constant monitoring of trees is required.
 When the crawlers emerge, that’s when you can spray with an insecticidal oil to kill them.

 3. If sharing budwood, only share if there are no mites on the property.